macmac4/django3-auth-saml2/README.md

 This package provides two views:

    * `login`  - The URL View should be called when the User attempts to login directly to the app
+   * `logout` - The URL View should be called when the User attempts to logout directly to the app
    * `acs` - This URL View should be called by the SSO system (Okta)

 When the User attempts to use `login`, the View will redirect the User's web